Boticas: Middle Ages and Modern Era

 During the early Middle Ages, the territory was traversed by successive waves of invading peoples, including the Suebi and Visigoths and later the Moors.
-Several local toponyms include the word Mouro (Moor) and are believed to date form this period, such as Côto dos Mouros, Penedo dos Mouros, Estrada dos Mouros, Cova da Moura, Moura Encantada and Mouril.
+Several local toponyms include the word Mouro (Moor) and are believed to date from this period, such as Côto dos Mouros, Penedo dos Mouros, Estrada dos Mouros, Cova da Moura, Moura Encantada and Mouril.
 The north of Portugal together with Boticas was reconquered by Catholic forces in the 9th century.

 In the 13th century, two royal charters (forals) were issued to two settlements in modern day Boticas, Beça in 1203 and Codeçoso in 1258 by Afonso III.
 In 1273, Afonso III issued a foral to Montalegre, making it the seat of the Terras de Barroso administrative region, which also included Boticas and the now-extinct municipality of Ruivães.
 The Barroso family, named after a tower in the locality of Sipiões (Sapiãos), descended from the Guedeões lineage and rose to prominence during the conquest of Seville in 1247 by Ferdinand III of Castile.

 In 1367, Ferdinand I granted the lands of Barroso to Rui Vasques Pereira, later transferring them to Vasco Gonçalves Barroso.
 Under John I, Boticas passed to Nuno Álvares Pereira, and from then the Terras de Barroso remained in the hands of the Dukes of Braganza and their descendants.

 Boticas was established as a municipality on 6 November 1836 as part of the administrative reforms of that year, incorporating parishes from the neighbouring municipalities of Chaves and Montalegre and the former Couto de Dornelas.